Download

 Ian Hutchinson

-Professor of Nuclear Science and Engineering at the Massachusetts Institute of Technology (MIT)
+Professor Emeritus of Nuclear Science and Engineering, Massachusetts Institute of Technology (MIT)

 My spirit was "strangely warmed" by this preview, a result that I confess much formal theology fails to provoke.
 Thank you.
 There is deep resonance here for me.
 One connection to my work in explaining science to a wider public is that I find often among both secular and religious communities an extreme emphasis both on the "circumstantial" aspects of flourishing, focusing on material welfare and economic success, but also on the "scientific" aspects of knowledge, which goes with it.
 So much so that our society and especially the academy is steeped in an unwitting scientism: over-valuing the methods of the sciences and supposing they are the ony route to real knowledge.
 "Whatever knowledge is attainable, must be attained by scientific methods; and what science cannot discover, mankind cannot know" is how Bertrand Russell once advocated it.
 That scientism is unfortunately often accompanied by an ignorance of what natural science has actually discovered about the creation.